mohnish/facepoke/README.md

 ## Facepoke

-Poke back everyone who pokes you on Facebook
+Poke back everyone who pokes you on Facebook.

+NOTE: Once the script is run via the Browser console or as a bookmarklet,

+refresh the page to see the changes.
+This is because of the ajaxy behavior

+of facebook.

 ## License